Non-Boussinesq low-Prandtl number convection with a temperature-dependent thermal diffusivity: Velocity and temperature statistics

 and show in Figure~\ref{fig:u_th_z}(a) that $\theta_\mathrm{rms}(z)$ increases with increasing distance from the horizontal plates.
 We observe that $\theta_\mathrm{rms}(z)$ attains a maximum near the edge of the thermal BL~\citep{Scheel:JFM2016, Pandey:2020a}, as a result of the generation and emission of thermal plumes from the thermal BL region.
 The thickness of the plumes is similar to the thickness of the thermal BL.
 The plumes originating from the bottom are hotter than ambient fluid at some distance from the bottom plate.
 Thus, the decrease of $\langle T \rangle_{A,t}(z)$ with increasing distance from the bottom plate is caused primarily due the decreasing temperature of the ambient fluid as the temperature of the plumes is nearly unchanging.
 Therefore, the disparity between the temperatures of the plumes and the ambient fluid within the bottom BL region increases with increasing distance from the plate, which is reflected as an increasing $\theta_\mathrm{rms}(z)$ near the bottom plate.
 A similarly increasing contrast between the temperatures of the cold thermal plumes and the ambient fluid within the top thermal BL region causes an increase of $\theta_\mathrm{rms}$ near the top plate~\citep{Pandey:2020a}.
 This temperature disparity, and consequently $\theta_\mathrm{rms}(z)$, decreases outside the BL region due to an enhanced turbulent mixing of the plumes.

 Figure~\ref{fig:u_th_z}(a) further exhibits that $\theta_\mathrm{rms}(z)$ is symmetric in OB convection due to the inherent up-down symmetry of the flow.
 For the NOB case, however, it is asymmetric; the location of the maximum of $\theta_\mathrm{rms}(z)$ is closer to the top plate than to the bottom plate because of the thinner thermal BL at the top.
-Furthermore, the peak of $\theta_\mathrm{rms}(z)$ is stronger near the top plate than near the bottom plate in the NOB case due to $T_m > \Delta T/2$.
-As the temperature of the cold plumes within the top thermal BL is very similar to the temperature of the top plate, the disparity between the temperatures of the plumes and the ambient fluid is larger, thus causing a stronger peak in $\theta_\mathrm{rms}(z)$ near the edge of the thermal BL in the top region.
+Furthermore, the peak of $\theta_\mathrm{rms}(z)$ is stronger near the top plate than near the bottom plate in the NOB case due to $T_\mathrm{bulk} > \Delta T/2$.
+As the temperature of the cold plumes within the top thermal BL is very similar to the temperature of the top plate, the disparity between the temperatures of the plumes and the ambient fluid is larger, thus causing a stronger peak in $\theta_\mathrm{rms}(z)$ near the edge of the thermal BL in the top region. {\AP The asymmetric rms temperature profile in our NOB simulation is similar to that observed in 2D anelastic convection with density stratification~\citep{Evonuk:GAFD2004}.}

 We now turn to the properties of the velocity field.
 We compute the total and vertical rms velocity profiles defined respectively as